-The failure of a student to attend the partial 1 and partial 2 tests will automatically result in her/him receiving a "Failure to attend" (no presentado).
+The failure of a student to attend the final exam will automatically result in her/him receiving a "Failure to attend; (no presentado).
 If the student has not passed any compulsory evaluation activity, the maximum final grade will be 40%.